 Once you make your purchase, 2 to 3 days will be needed for processing.
 Shipping is free on orders over $99 that are shipped domestically.
 Shipping takes an additional 3 to 7 days.

 Use code “HEALTHLINE” for 20% off your first purchase.

 Quality and transparency are vital to any great company.
 Here’s how FAB CBD stacks up in a few key areas.

 FAB CBD is fairly transparent about how they make their products.
 Specifically, they state that they use a carbon dioxide (CO2) extraction method to extract the CBD from their Colorado-grown hemp.

 On the plus side, CO2 extraction doesn’t use any solvents, so you don’t have to worry about potentially dangerous chemicals being left behind in your CBD.

-FAB CBD third-party tests its products through ProVerde Laboratories, an ISO 17025 accredited lab.
+FAB CBD third-party tests their products through ProVerde Laboratories, an ISO 17025 accredited lab.
 COAs are posted online, but they aren’t batch-specific, so it’s a little difficult to verify quality.
 The COA you see online may not be for the particular batch of a product you purchase.